Pap smear test – Screening for cervical cancer

-Every three years, women between the ages of 25 and 69 are invited to have a cervical screening test to reveal precursors to cancer.
+Every three years, women between the ages of 25 and 69 are invited to have cell samples taken from the cervix to detect precursors to cancer.

-The mass survey on cervical cancer is a national cervical cancer screening program administered by the Cancer Registry of Norway (cf. Kreftregisterforskriften).
-The main goal of the program is to reduce the number of cases and the mortality of cervical cancer.
+The mass examination against cervical cancer is a national screening program against cervical cancer which is administered by the Norwegian Cancer Registry (cf. the Cancer Registry Regulations).
+The main goal of the program is to reduce the number of cases of, and mortality from, cervical cancer.

-In 1992, the Cancer Registry began a national registration of all Pap tests.
+In 1992, the Cancer Registry started with national registration of all cell samples from the cervix.

-From 1995, the program became nationwide for women aged 25-69.
-The mass survey is a collaboration between the health authorities, the country’s pathology departments, test takers (doctor / midwife) and the Cancer Registry.
+From 1995, the program became nationwide for women aged 25-69 years.
+The mass examination is a collaboration between the health authorities, the country’s pathology departments, samplers (doctor / midwife) and the Cancer Registry.

 About cervical cancer

-Cervical cancer affects a bit less than 300 women in Norway each year.
+Cervical cancer affects just under 300 women in Norway each year.
 The cause of cervical cancer is human papillomavirus (HPV).
-This virus is very common and is transmitted via mucosal contact, most often sexually.
+This virus is very common and is transmitted through mucosal contact, most often sexually.

-HPV infections will usually clear on its own, but in some cases, it can lead to cancer in the cervix, genitals, anal canal, throat, oral cavity, and neck.
+Infection with HPV usually goes away on its own, but in some cases, it can lead to cancer of the cervix, genitals, anal canal, pharynx, throat, oral cavity and neck.

-Sexually transmitted diseases (STDs), as well as other infections of the genitals and urinary tract, can cause health risks and pain to the infected person.
+Sexually transmitted infections (STIs) as well as other genital and urinary tract infections can cause health damage and discomfort to the infected person.
 Most of the sexually transmitted infections are easy to detect and can be easily treated.

-Others might be difficult to detect and could also lead to a chronic condition.
+Others can be difficult to detect and cause a chronic condition for the person affected.
 If infections are detected at an early stage, it will be easier to treat those that can be treated.
-This in turn will help prevent the sequelae of infections while at the same time contributing to good health for those with chronic infections.
+This in turn will help prevent a sequelae of infections while contributing to good health for those with chronic infections.

-From a societal perspective, the efforts made in this area will contribute positively to combating sexually transmitted infections (STDs) in society.
+From a societal perspective, the efforts made in this area will make a positive contribution to combating sexually transmitted infections (STIs) in society.